 Exercises to practice

 The treadmill may vary the elevation level, so you can use it to train for hiking downhill.
 Most people think that going down the slope is easier and does not demand any special training.
-Though, you have to put the legs, the feet different from the flat surface.
-Look at the people of your grandma age, they say it is much easier to go up the stairs than down them.
+Though you have to put the legs, and the feet differently from the flat surface.
+Look at the people of your grandma’s age, they say it is much easier to go up the stairs than down them.

 If you plan to train for hiking with a pack, core strengthening is what you should include first.
 The most effective exercise is hanging knee raises.
 To perform this exercise, you will need a safe and stable bar to hang from.
 You can make it at home or outside.
 Your legs should be straight down to the floor, then start raising them up to the angle of 90 degrees.